19h47/ride404/README.md

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the [ICS License](LICENSE).